flofriday/Whitespace/README.md

 * [ ] Encode whole files
 * [ ] Add some encryptions
 * [ ] Create a html file with a whitespace message at the end (add this file to /example/)
+* [ ] Create some example files where you show where you use Whitespace.